What is Baby Yoga? And what happens during a baby Yoga class with Sensory Land?

 It is not possible to do Baby Yoga with your child if they have had their inoculations/jabs less than 24 hour earlier.

 You can do baby yoga with your child before an inoculation appointment.

 After class: expect to leave feeling refreshed, relaxed and more positive.

 Should I join? : if you want to spend a lovely hour each week having fun with your baby, singing songs, and learning exciting new ways to stimulate them and move their bodies, whilst making friends, gaining confidence, AND leave feeling happier, more positive and relaxed, then this is the class for you.

-Any more questions, please visit our Frequently Asked Questions section or speak with a member of our team.
+Any more questions, please speak with a member of our team.